html5rocks/www.html5rocks.com/content/tutorials/regions/adobe/en/index.md

 4. Click on the *Enable* link.
 5. Click on the *Relaunch Now* button at the bottom.

+For more information on Chrome's flags, see my blog post on [All About Chrome Flags](http://blogs.adobe.com/cantrell/archives/2012/07/all-about-chrome-flags.html).

 Once you've relaunched your browser, you're free to start experimenting with CSS Regions.

 <h3 id="toc-region-overciew">An Overview of CSS Regions</h3>